 Imagine if you could do effective exercises in only 10 seconds, anywhere, anytime … without any equipment.
 This is absolutely possible with isometric exercises, which are perfect for anyone who wants to tone muscles and gain strength in a way that doesn’t require impact or full range of motion.

-Isometric training is also valuable as a complement to HIIT workouts (high-intensity interval training) or any taxing workout routine, as it can improve joint strength, connective tissue and strength balance.
+Isometric training is also valuable as a complement to high-intensity interval training (HIIT) workouts or any taxing workout routine, as it can improve joint strength, connective tissue and strength balance.
 Plus, these exercises can be done anywhere.

 What Are Isometric Exercises?

 The U.S. National Library of Medicine defines isometric exercises as static exercise that involves sustained contraction of skeletal muscles against fixed resistance and does not involve movement of the joints or axial skeleton.
-They go on to explain that no external work is performed, and regular performance of static exercise does not generally increase endurance.
-Classic examples of these types of exercises can include hand grips certain weightlifting moves.
-Also, movements in many competitive sports and daily activities also involve isometric exercise.
-(1)
+Classic examples of these types of exercises include hand grip motions and certain weightlifting moves.
+Also, movements in many competitive sports and daily activities involve isometric exercise.

-The Journal of Sports Science published an abstract by author J.P.
-Holland regarding studies of the differences between isometric and dynamic strength training (3).
-He states that strength training with isometric contractions produces large but highly angle-specific adaptations.
+The Journal of Sports Sciences published an abstract regarding studies of the differences between isometric and dynamic strength training.
+It states that strength training with isometric contractions produces large but highly angle-specific adaptations.

 The quadriceps strength of each leg was measured isometrically (at four angles) and isokinetically (at three velocities) before and after training.
-After nine weeks of training, the increase in isokinetic strength was similar in both legs; however, the isometric strength increases were significantly greater for the isometrically trained leg.
-The good news is that the study shows that isometric exercises are very beneficial, especially for those that prefer a no impact workout.
+After nine weeks of training, the increase in isokinetic strength was similar in both legs — however, the isometric strength increases were significantly greater for the isometrically trained leg.

 How to Perform Isometric Exercises